Skip to content

 How long until you plan to sell?
 This matters more than many people realise.
 A renovation completed five years before sale has time to contribute to your enjoyment of the home as well as its value.
 One completed five weeks before listing is really just for the buyer.
 It can help to think about the timing of any work alongside the estimated return — not just the cost versus the uplift in isolation.
 Many people find that spreading improvements over several years feels more manageable financially too.

 Over-improving for the neighbourhood is a classic one.
 If every other home nearby sells for significantly less than yours would after renovation, the market may not reward that investment fully.
 Kerb appeal is often underestimated as well — a fresh front door or tidy garden can shift a buyer's first impression considerably.
-This is worth considering before committing to larger internal works.
+This is worth noting before committing to larger internal works.

 Quick example